BexBack Launches $100 Welcome Bonus and 100% Deposit Match as It Expands 100x Crypto Futures Trading Program

-SINGAPORE, Nov.
-29, 2025 (GLOBE NEWSWIRE) -- BexBack Exchange today announced the official launch of its new promotional trading program, featuring a $100 welcome bonus for new users, a 100% deposit bonus, No-KYC trading and access to 100x leverage on crypto futures.
-With Bitcoin hovering below $100,000 and market volatility surging, the platform aims to give traders enhanced tools and capital efficiency to maximize opportunities in fast-moving market conditions.
+SINGAPORE, Dec.
+06, 2025 (GLOBE NEWSWIRE) -- BexBack Exchange today announced the official launch of its new promotional trading program, featuring a $50 welcome bonus and a 100% deposit bonus match, and access to 100x leverage on crypto futures.
+With Bitcoin hovering below $110,000 and market volatility surging, the platform aims to give traders enhanced tools and capital efficiency to maximize opportunities in fast-moving market conditions.

 What Is 100x Leverage and How Does It Work?